Need to talk? Call 1800 882 436.

 If your child has a phonological disorder, they:

-• can make the sounds correctly, but may use the sounds in the wrong place or in the wrong word — they may use the 'd' sound instead of the 'g' sound, and say 'doe' instead of 'go'
+• can make sounds correctly, but may use them in the wrong place — like saying 'doe' instead of 'go'

-• make mistakes with certain sounds in words —they can say 'k' in 'kite' but leave the sound out of 'like' and say 'lie'
+• make mistakes with sounds in words —saying 'k' in 'kite' but leaving it out of 'like' to say 'lie'

-Phonological disorders have been linked to ongoing problems with language and literacy.
+Phonological disorders are linked to ongoing problems with language and literacy.
 If your child has a phonological disorder, it's important they have treatment.

 Functional speech sounds disorders

-It can be difficult to tell the difference between articulation and phonological disorders.
+It can be hard to tell the difference between articulation and phonological disorders.
 Many people now use the broader term "speech sound disorder" to cover both articulation and phonological disorders.

 How are speech problems diagnosed?